ashiklom/ashiklom.github.io/cv.md

 Environmental Pollution 193:45-53.
 [Link](http://dx.doi.org/10.1016/j.envpol.2014.06.011)

+### In press

+* Kaverin, D.A.; Melnichuk, E.B.; Shiklomanov, N.I.; Kakunov, N.B.; Pastukhov, A.V.; **Shiklomanov, A.N.**
+Long-term changes in the ground thermal regime of an artificially-drained thaw lake basin: A case study in the Russian European North.
+*Permafrost and Periglacial Processes*.
+In press.

 ### In review or revision

 * **Shiklomanov, A.N.**; Cowdery, E.M.; Bahn, M.; Burrascano, S.; Byun, C.; Craine, J.; Gonzalez-Melo, A.; Gutierrez, A.; Jansen, S.; Kraft, N.; Kramer, K.; Minden, V.; Niinemets, Ü.; Onoda, Y.; Sosinski, E.; Soudzilovskaia, N.; Dietze, M.C.
-Scaling and breaking the leaf economic spectrum: Leaf trait relationships diverge across plant functional types. *New Phytologist*.
+Scaling and breaking the leaf economic spectrum: Leaf trait relationships diverge across plant functional types.
+*New Phytologist*.
 In revision.

+* Weiskopf, S.R.; McCarthy, J.L.; McCarthy, K.P.; **Shiklomanov, A.N.**; Wibisono, H.T.; Pusparini, W.
+The conservation value of forest fragments in the increasingly agrarian landscape of Sumatra.
+*Journal of Tropical Ecology*.
+In review.

 ### In preparation